safaksrd/aws-devops-2022/aws/Class-Notes-Kohort-EU/Safak_Notes/20201110-Jenkins Docker ECR/READMEer2.md

 ```

 ### Step-3: Jenkins Build Process
+- Githubdan triggerlama acilmadigi icin Jenkins menusunde kendimiz manuel build yapiyoruz

-- Go to the Jenkins project page and click `Build Now`.The job has to be executed manually one time in order for the push trigger and the git repo to be registered.
+- Go to the Jenkins project page and click `Build Now`.
+The job has to be executed manually one time in order for the push trigger and the git repo to be registered.

 ### Step-4: Make change to trigger Jenkins
 - Now, to trigger an automated build on Jenkins Server, we need to change code in the repo.
 For example, in the `src/static/js/app.js` file, update line 56 of `<p className="text-center">No items yet!
 Add one above!</p>` with following new text.

 ```html